department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 **For former POWs held captive for any length of time:**

 **Conditions that affect your body, including:**
--	Osteoporosis (brittle bones) (for claims filed on or after October 10, 2008, and you have a diagnosis of post-traumatic stress (PTSD))
+-	Osteoporosis (for claims filed on or after October 10, 2008, and you have a diagnosis of post-traumatic stress (PTSD))
 -	Lasting damage from frostbite
 -	Post-traumatic osteoarthritis (pain and swelling in your joints that happens when a past injury causes a joint—such as your knee or elbow—to wear out)
 -	A stroke or problems (such as memory loss, loss of speech, or weakness in an arm or leg) caused by a stroke